GracesGames/TurnBasedShooterKit/docs/documentation.md

 BP_HealthComponent handles taking damage, updates health and armor values and a dead state.
 It allows for damage modifications based on the actor StatsComponent.
-While it also supports health regeneration, this functionality might not be applicable for a turn based game.
+While it also supports health regeneration, this functionality might not be applicable for a turn-based game.

 __Stats Component__

 BP_StatsComponent is used to define the stats of an actor.
-These stats currently support modifying damage dealt and received amounts but can easily be extended for other gameplay purposes.
+These stats currently support modifying damage dealt and received amounts, but can easily be extended for other gameplay purposes.

+__Damage Interface__

+I_Damage defines an abstract way to modify outgoing and incoming damage.

+__Dialog Interface__

+I_Dialog defines an abstract way to show and clear dialog text.

+__HealthActor Interface__

+I_HealthActor defines an abstract way to let an actor know it died.

+__NamedActor Interface__

+I_NamedActor defines an abstract way to get the actor its name.

+__RemovableActor Interface__

+I_RemovableActor defines an abstract way to get the actor GUID and destroy it based on save data.

 ### Enemies